Introduction

 command.

-Alternatively, you can try Komodo by running cargo run
+Alternatively, you can try Komodo by running cargo run --all-features

 in the komodo/core